VincentWei/mg-samples/README.md

 ## Prerequisites

-  * MiniGUI v4.0.x
   * MiniGUI Core v4.0.0 or later
   * mGUtils v1.2.2 or later
   * mGPlus v1.4.0 or later
   * mGEff v1.2.0 or later
   * mGNCS v1.2.4 or later

 ## Building